Shfloop/BRISC-16/README.md

    -  memory address = rs2 + sign extended 6-bit immediate
 - `LOAD/STORE`, `PUSH/POP` with banked offset
   -  16 bit addesss is extended by 4 bits provided by the immediate
+- `Branches`
--  `JUMP` - pc += 12 bit sign extended offset
+  - pc += 10 bit sign extended immeidate
   - `JZ` - Jump if zero flag
   - `JNZ` - Jump if not zero flag
   - `JC` - Jump if carry flag
   - `JNC` - Jump if not carry flag
   - `JO` - Jump if overflow flag
+  - `JNO` Jump if not overflow flag
 - `LUI` - Load Upper Immediate
+- `JUMP` - pc += 12 bit sign extended immediate
 - `JAL` - Jump and link with hardcoded return address register.
-Currently Ra is r10 but i might move it if i want to use a data register instead of an address register.
+Currently Ra is r0
+- `JR` - Jump from register, loads 16 bit value from a given register into pc
+- `JALR` - Jump from register and write program counter + 1 into RA

   ![alt text](Stuff/InstructionFormat.png)